EAPD-DRB/OG-ZAF/docs/book/content/calibration/demographics.md

 (SecDemogMort)=
 ## Mortality rates

-  The mortality rates in our model $\rho_s$ are a one-period hazard rate and represent the probability of dying within one year, given that an household is alive at the beginning of the period in which they are age-$s$.
-We assume that the mortality rates for each age cohort $\rho_s$ are constant across time.
-But this assumption can be relaxed.
+  The mortality rates in our model $\rho_{s,t}$ are a one-period hazard rate and represent the probability of dying within one year, given that an household is alive at the beginning of the period in which they are age-$s$.
 These data come from the United Nations Population Data Portal API for UN population data (see https://population.un.org/dataportal/about/dataapi).
 The model uses neonatal mortality rates (deaths per 1,000 live births, divided by 1,000) for the infant mortality rate from World Bank World Development Indicators, available at https://data.worldbank.org/indicator/SH.DYN.NMRT

   The mortality rates are a population-weighted average of the male and female mortality rates by one-year age increments reported by United Nations.
 The maximum age in years in our model is truncated to 100-years old.
 In addition, we constrain the mortality rate to be 1.0 or 100 percent at the maximum age of 100.